deltj/kis_shootout_python/README.md

 A (new) Kismet WiFi data source shootout implementation in Python3, using the KismetRest library.

-The program prints packet counters once per second, and displays PPS, total packets received, and the relative percentage of packets received by each datasource that has been specified.
+The program displays PPS, total packets received, and the relative percentage of packets received for each datasource that has been specified.
+Output is updated once per second until the program is killed with CTRL+C.

 ```
 Data Source    PPS     Packets        RX %